Niki Ridgley, FDA Integrative Counselling; Registered MBACP (Accred); BA (hons)

 HOW COUNSELLING CAN HELP

-From time to time everyone has difficulties, whether due to relationship or family issues, grieving and loss, or work/employment related stress for example.
+From time to time everyone has difficulties which affect their mental wellbeing, whether due to relationship or family issues, grieving and loss, or work/employment related stress for example.
 I believe that life events, as well as childhood experiences can affect people's emotional well being and health.
 Sometimes we all feel overwhelmed with difficult feelings such as anxiety, low mood, or loneliness.
 By offering a safe and confidential environment, counselling can help you to explore these issues and develop your inner strength to enable you to move towards a more positive outcome.
 I strongly believe that we all have the capacity to achieve our unique potential and fulfillment, and that counselling can support people to find their own answers and way forward.

 Training, qualifications & experience